dimfield-git/ted-config/READMEVM.md

 ##  A1.
 Create and boot a VM from the NixOS ISO

+Ensure EFI-mode is checked
+Type: Linux, Other Linux 64-bit

+**IMPORTANT**
-A1.1 Select VM network mode (NAT with port-forward host 2222 → guest 22 or Bridged)

-A1.2 Ensure the VM has network connectivity so SSH access to the installer is possible
+A1.1 Select VM network mode (NAT with port-forward host 2222 → guest 22 or Bridged) A1.2 Ensure the VM has network connectivity so SSH access to the installer is possible

 ##  A2.
 Enter NixOS installer environment, partition disks, and mount filesystems